Proxy fight: What it is & how to avoid one

 Some better-known examples of proxy fights are:

-• NextGen Healthcare proxy fight: In 2021, NextGen Healthcare Founder Sheldon Razin initiated a proxy fight to oppose nine newly proposed directors and instead appoint his alternate slate of directors.
+- NextGen Healthcare proxy fight: In 2021, NextGen Healthcare Founder Sheldon Razin initiated a proxy fight to oppose nine newly proposed directors and instead appoint his alternate slate of directors.
 He felt his slate would better position NextGen to increase its margins and profits and implement more competitive hiring practices.
 Razin ultimately lost the proxy fight when shareholders approved all nine proposed directors.

-• Disney proxy fight: In early 2023, investor Nelson Peltz initiated a proxy fight to gain a seat on the board.
+- Disney proxy fight: In early 2023, investor Nelson Peltz initiated a proxy fight to gain a seat on the board.
 Peltz disagreed with many of Disney’s strategic decisions in recent years, including the 2019 acquisition of Fox and the board’s succession planning.
 He dropped the proxy fight after new CEO Bob Iger announced cost-cutting measures.

-• Illumina proxy fight: Activist investor Carl Icahn sought to appoint three alternate directors to the board following growing shareholder frustration with regulatory challenges, triggering a proxy fight.
+- Illumina proxy fight: Activist investor Carl Icahn sought to appoint three alternate directors to the board following growing shareholder frustration with regulatory challenges, triggering a proxy fight.
 In May 2023, shareholders approved one of Icahn’s three candidates and voted the existing chairman off the board.

-• Salesforce proxy fight: Shareholder Elliott Management proposed its own slate of directors.
+- Salesforce proxy fight: Shareholder Elliott Management proposed its own slate of directors.
 However, they later withdrew their nominations and dropped the proxy fight after Salesforce announced substantial profits and renewed cost-cutting measures.

-Why are proxy fights unsuccessful?
+Why are they unsuccessful?

 Proxy fights are often unsuccessful because governance practices are usually stacked against them.
 Policies like staggered boards — in which only a few seats on the board are up for renewal at a time — and restrictive bylaws often prevent shareholders from taking decisive action against the board of directors or management.